Renua: Reboot Ireland

-The forthcoming launch of a new political party was announced at a press conference on 2 January 2015 held by Creighton, Eddie Hobbs, a financial advisor and broadcaster, and John Leahy, an independent member of Offaly County Council.
+The forthcoming launch of a new political party was announced at a press conference on 2 January 2015 held by Creighton, Eddie Hobbs, a financial advisor and broadcaster, and John Leahy, an Independent member of Offaly County Council.

 Foundation of Renua Ireland

 The new party was launched in Dublin on Friday 13 March 2015, followed by media appearances by its leading members.
 Creighton and party president Eddie Hobbs appeared on RTÉ's The Late Late Show to explain their policies.
 Hobbs denied he was planning to stand for election, although the party's website claimed that he would be a candidate.

 Its elected representatives on its foundation were TDs Lucinda Creighton, Billy Timmins and Terence Flanagan, Senators Paul Bradford and Mary Ann O'Brien, and Councillors John Leahy (Offaly) and Ronan McMahon.
 O'Brien, a Taoiseach's nominee to the Seanad, stated that she would not join the party until the general election campaign.
 Financial advisor Eddie Hobbs was announced as party president, and later announced that he would not stand for election.

 Later recruits included councillors Patrick McKee (Kilkenny, elected for Fianna Fáil), James Charity (Galway, elected as an Independent), Frank Durkan (Mayo, elected as an Independent), and Keith Redmond (Fingal, elected for Fine Gael).
 Charity, who had joined on 20 May 2015, left Renua on 30 July.
-Journalist John Drennan joined as the party's director of communications and political strategy.
+Journalist John Drennan joined as the party's director of communications and political strategy, while financial commentator Karl Deeter became the party's Ethics Officer.

 The first Renua Ireland candidate to face election was Patrick McKee, in the Carlow–Kilkenny by-election on 22 May 2015.
 He finished fourth, with 9.5% of the first-preference vote.

 Although the Irish abortion debate was what precipitated Creighton's defection from Fine Gael, the party initially stated that it was not taking a position on the issue and would allow members a free vote, before later stating under Leahy's leadership that it was an anti-abortion party that will ask all representatives to oppose a repeal of the Eighth Amendment, which places the life of the unborn on an equal footing to the life of the mother.
-After the passing of the abortion referendum, Renua stated it would support Vardakar's promise to keep abortion "safe, legal and RARE".
+After the passing of the abortion referendum, Renua stated it would support Varadkar's promise to keep abortion "safe, legal and RARE".